thomash-acinq/bolts/12-offer-encoding.md

     - if both:
       - MUST set `quantity_min` less than or equal to `quantity_max`.
     - MUST NOT set `quantity_min` or `quantity_max` less than 1.
-  - MAY include `recurrence` to indicate offer should trigger time-spaced invoices.
-  - if it includes `recurrence`:
-      - MUST set `time_unit` to 0 (seconds), 1 (days), 2 (months), 3 (years).
-      - MUST set `period` to how often (in `time-unit`) it wants to be paid.
-      - if there is a maximum number of payments:
-        - MUST include `recurrence_limit` with `max_period` set to the maximum number of payments
-        - MUST NOT set `max_period` to 0.
-      - otherwise:
-        - MUST NOT include `recurrence_limit`.
-      - if periods are always at specific time offsets:
-        - MUST include `recurrence_base`
-        - MUST set `basetime` to the initial period time in number of seconds after midnight 1 January 1970
-        - if the first paid-for-period does not have to be the initial period:
-          - MUST set `start_any_period` to 1.
-        - otherwise:
-          - MUST set `start_any_period` to 0.
-      - otherwise:
-        - MUST NOT include `recurrence_base`.
-      - if payments will be accepted for the current or next period:
-        - MAY include `recurrence_paywindow`
-      - otherwise:
-        - MUST include `recurrence_paywindow`
-      - if it includes `recurrence_paywindow`:
-        - MUST set `seconds_before` to the maximum number of seconds prior to a period for which it will accept payment or invoice_request for that period.
-        - MUST set `seconds_after` to the maximum number of seconds into to a period for which it will accept payment or invoice_request for that period.
-        - MAY NOT enforce this for the initial period for offers without `recurrence_base`
-        - SHOULD NOT set `seconds_after` to greater than the maximum number of seconds in a period.
-        - if `amount` is specified and the node will proportionally reduce the amount charged for a period payed after the start of the period:
-          - MUST set `proportional_amount` to 1
-        - otherwise:
-          - MUST set `proportional_amount` to 0
-  - otherwise:
-    - MUST NOT include `recurrence_base`.
-    - MUST NOT include `recurrence_paywindow`.
-    - MUST NOT include `recurrence_limit`.
   - if `send_invoice` is present:
     - if the offer is for a partial or full refund for a previously-paid
       invoice: